salehs3/IlliniHousing/README.md

 ## What I Built

 ### Data pipeline
-- Wrote 7 Python scrapers (one per major landlord) using `requests` and `BeautifulSoup` to pull listing data from landlord websites — some via HTML parsing, others via their internal REST APIs
+- Wrote 7 Python scrapers (one per major landlord) using `requests` and `BeautifulSoup` to pull listing data from landlord websites, some via HTML parsing, others via their internal REST APIs
 - Scrapers group unit-level listings into buildings, normalize addresses for deduplication, and upsert into Supabase via the service role key
 - Integrated the Google Places API to pull aggregate Google ratings for each landlord